Louis Vuitton steps up accessories revamp with new designer

 Spaziani, 38, who graduated from the elite fashion school London’s Central Saint Martins and London College of Fashion, worked for Louis Vuitton from 2004 to 2006.

-As well as Proenza Schouler, he has previously worked as accessories design director at Balenciaga, part of Kering, in Paris and did consulting work for Diane von Furstenberg and Tory Burch in New York.
+As well as Proenza Schouler, he has previously worked as accessories design director at Balenciaga, part of Kering , in Paris and did consulting work for Diane von Furstenberg and Tory Burch in New York. ($1 = 0.7412 euros) (Reporting by Astrid Wendlandt; Editing by Pravin Char)